bbglab/cancer-detective-pro/README.md

 The application is containerized using Docker.
 To run the application, you need to have Docker and Docker Compose installed on your machine.

-1. Build the Docker image: `docker build -t cancer-detective .`.
+1. Build the Docker image: `docker-compose -f docker-compose.yml up --build`.
 You only need to do this once.
 2. Run the Docker container: `docker-compose up`
 3. Access the application at `http://localhost:8080`